 where I saw green hills and dales,

 Even under the sea,

-a man or woman may still see God,
+if a man or woman could keep sight of God,

 for God is with man continually.

 He would be safe in body and soul